Eliyahu Bet-Zuri: Biography

 Bet-Zuri was born in Tel Aviv to Esther and Moshe Bet-Zuri.
 He was from a Mizrahi-Jewish family that had lived in Palestine for many generations.
 He had five siblings.
-His father was the Postmaster of Tiberias, a predominantly Jewish city with a significant Arab population, and was fluent in Arabic besides Hebrew.
+His father was the Postmaster of Tiberias, a predominantly Jewish city with a significant Arab population, and was fluent in Arabic and Hebrew.
 As a child, he served as a runner for a Haganah detachment, carrying ammunition, messages, and rations between Haganah posts.
 Through his friend Uzzi Ornan, Bet-Zuri knew Uzzi's brother, the poet Yonatan Ratosh, and was influenced by his opinions.
-Bet Zuri attended the Hebrew University of Jerusalem.
+Bet-Zuri attended the Hebrew University of Jerusalem.
 He also joined the Irgun, but later left that movement to join the Lehi.

-In 1944, Bet Zuri suggested assassinating British Prime Minister Winston Churchill and other highly placed British political personalities, according to secret files not publicly released by MI5 until April 2011.
+In 1944, Bet-Zuri suggested assassinating British Prime Minister Winston Churchill and other highly placed British political personalities, according to secret files not publicly released by MI5 until April 2011.

 Bet-Zuri pressed his commanders to be sent on a planned mission to assassinate Lord Moyne in Cairo.
 Although he lacked operational experience, it was judged that his dedication and determination would compensate for it.
 He was sent to Cairo along with Eliyahu Hakim to carry out the assassination.

-On 6 November 1944, Bet Zuri and Hakim carried out their plan.
+On November 6, 1944, Bet Zuri and Hakim carried out their plan.
 While Hakim fatally shot Moyne, Bet-Zuri shot and killed his army driver, Lance Corporal A.T.
 Fuller.
 They were caught trying to escape on bicycles and put on trial before a military court.
 At the trial, Bet-Zuri gave a decidedly nationalist speech, inspired by the Canaanite movement in Palestine: